pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ## You are ready for the final test !!

-Come back to the Alert Webex Team Room and click on one of the IP addresses.
+Come back to the Alert Webex Team Room and click on the Malicious IP address ( or anyother IP address ).

 ![](assets/img/11.png)